 Q: Are prenuptial or postnuptial agreements recognized in Nevada divorce proceedings?

-Q: What resources are available for wives going through a divorce in Nevada?
+Q: What assets are given to partners going through a divorce in Las Vegas?

 Conclusion: Empowerment Through Knowledge